 I’ll be talking about a couple of interconnected trends in software engineering that are helping us ship code faster and more safely.
 First, I’ll talk about incorporating tools like feature flags into our development and deployment process.
 Second, I’ll talk about how observability fits in — and how it pairs up perfectly with feature flags to help us understand how our new code is doing.
 Finally, I’ll talk about how the trend toward code ownership takes these tools and empowers software teams to ship higher-quality code than ever and improve even faster.

-Sign up for free and join us for the Test and Learn Virtual Summit on May 22nd to hear Emily’s talk.
+Sign up for free to hear Emily’s talk from the Test and Learn Virtual Summit on May 22nd.